Raymond Cassagnol

-Raymond Cassagnol (born September 20, 1920) is a Haitian former Air Force officer/flight instructor, former alleged Haitian rebel leader, and one of the first Haitian Tuskegee Airmen, "Red Tails," or “Schwartze Vogelmenschen” ("Black Birdmen") or among enemy German pilots.
-Cassagnol is the former aviation classmate and roommate of Daniel James Jr., the first-ever African American four-star general.
+Raymond Cassagnol (September 20, 1920 – June 24, 2023) was a Haitian Air Force officer/flight instructor, alleged Haitian rebel leader, and one of the first Haitian Tuskegee Airmen, "Red Tails," or “Schwartze Vogelmenschen” ("Black Birdmen") or among enemy German pilots.
+Cassagnol was an aviation classmate and roommate of Daniel James Jr., the first-ever African American four-star general.

-He is Haiti's first World War II-trained combat fighter pilot in history.
-A centenarian, Cassagnol is the last surviving Haitian Tuskegee Airmen.
-He is also the author of the 2004 autobiographical "Mémoires d’un Révolutionaire, published in French."
+Cassagnol was Haiti's first World War II-trained combat fighter pilot in history.
+A centenarian, Cassagnol became the last surviving Haitian Tuskegee Airmen.
+He was also the author of the 2004 autobiographical "Mémoires d’un Révolutionaire", published in French.

-An alleged former Haitian rebel leader and fierce political opponent of former Haitian dictator François Duvalier, Cassagnol is noteworthy for flying a B-25 aircraft over Duvalier's National palace in May 1969 in an attempt to bomb it.
+An alleged Haitian rebel leader and fierce political opponent of former Haitian dictator François Duvalier, Cassagnol is noteworthy for flying a B-25 aircraft over Duvalier's National palace in May 1969 in an attempt to bomb it.

 Early life and family

 Cassagnol was born on September 20, 1920, in U.S.-occupied Port au Prince, Haiti.
 The U.S. Marine Corps had occupied Haiti between 1915 and 1934.

 In 1937, Cassagnol worked with his two older brothers who were employed as mechanics.
 A year later, he graduated from high school in Port-au-Prince, Haiti.
 Unable to afford college in Haiti, Cassagnol applied to the Haitian military.

 On December 23, 1943, Cassagnol married his childhood sweetheart, Valentine Marie Therese Cassagnol (1921–2021) at the “Paroisse du Sacre Coeur” – Parish of the Sacred Heart.
 Valentine played a significant role in the founding of the Girl Scouts in Haiti (known there as the "Guides").
-Cassagnol and Valentine were married for 77 years until her passing in April 2021.
-The couple had several children: Mireille Cassagnol, Dominique Cassagnol Ballacchino, Jose Cassagnol, Claude Cassagnol and Raymond Cassagnol Jr. They also had 15 grandchildren and 10 great grandchildren.
+Cassagnol and Valentine were married for 77 years until her death in April 2021.
+The couple had several children: Mireille Cassagnol, Dominique Cassagnol Ballacchino, Jose Cassagnol, Claude Cassagnol and Raymond Cassagnol Jr. They also had 15 grandchildren and 10 great-grandchildren.